robric/wiki-contrail-controller/Contrail-Qos-Extension-for-Neutron.md

 # 2. Problem statement #
-Contrail vRouter data path supports different QoS features such as marking, mapping to forwarding class, bandwidth limiting from 3.x release.
+Contrail vRouter data path supports different QoS features such as marking, mapping to forwarding class, from 3.x release.
+Bandwidth limiting and policing are not supported features yet.
 Details of what the data path supports can be found at https://github.com/Juniper/contrail-controller/wiki/QoS

-However,the configuration of these QoS features through Horizon or the Neutron CLI was not supported since the Contrail Neutron extenstions API did not implement the Neutron QoS extensions.
+However,the configuration of these QoS features through Horizon or the Neutron CLI was not supported since the Contrail Neutron extensions API did not implement the Neutron QoS extensions.
 More details on what is supported in the Neutron CLI can be found here in this blueprint. https://review.openstack.org/#/c/88599/14/specs/liberty/qos-api-extension.rst